Blight is eating American cities. Here’s how Mobile, Alabama, stopped it

 The next morning I stood in the middle of a cracked and weedy street with Carter and Mattie Lofton, one of the city’s code enforcers, as they chatted with Tony Burke about the state of his house.
 We were standing in The Bottom, one of the neighborhoods where the blight is inescapable, looking at a wooden shotgun house resting on cinder blocks, with patched over holes dotting the outside.
 This was not one of the blighted houses.
 It was occupied by someone who, when he could scrape together money for repairs, fixed up what he could.
 Burke also took care of the vacant lots next to the house.
 Lots that used to be houses, but that were now scraggly fields.

-“High grass and weeds, high grass and weeds” Lofton repeats, sweeping her arm toward the empty lot.
+“High grass and weeds, high grass and weeds,” Lofton repeats, sweeping her arm toward the empty lot.
 “They tear down the buildings and all they leave us with is high grass and weeds.”

 The four of us swiveled our heads to take in what 360 degrees of blight looks like.
 “We’re an old city with a lot of old,” Carter had told me as we drove toward The Bottom.
 But I hadn’t thought about what kind of old.
 Mobile’s first slave ship docked in 1721.
 The nation’s last slave ship, the Clotilda, also docked in Mobile, over 50 years after the slave trade was banned.
 The descendants of the Clotilda slaves still live in Mobile’s Africatown neighborhood, another blighted area.
 The Bottom is not sadness, but layer upon layer of the country’s history, and layer upon layer of a city’s changing relationship with the people who inhabit the land.